Presenter: Cindy Jones Lantier

 Membership in SfC is encouraged for this session, but not required.

 We'll start with sharing--you're invited to share what you've created during or after our last session.
-We'll wrap up with sharing of our books.
+We'll wrap up with optional sharing of our books, whether in-progress or complete.

 Required Skill Level: some knowledge of Italics required, either from Nina's session, or previous classes/workshops.
-Session will be recorded.
+Session will be recorded--Kristi always asks that you remind her!

 For brief italic review